 A4 are helping the NDIS Review Panel hear from people with disability.
 A4 will give your information to the Department of the Prime Minister and Cabinet who are also helping the NDIS Review Panel.

 This form is for you to let us know if you would like to be part of the sessions.
 We use a program called Google Forms to collect your information, and a program called ChatGPT to analyse survey data.
-Open text responses will be de-identified, shuffled into random order then processed through AI to summarise all the input received.
+This means your personal information may be disclosed or stored on servers overseas, such as in the United States of America.
+Open or free text responses that you provide (such as where we invite you to write out your answer) will be de-identified, shuffled into random order then processed through artificial intelligence to summarise all the input received.
 The aim is to report the full spectrum of views provided, not just the most common views.

 You don't have to give us any personal information if you don't want to.
 If you don’t give us your personal information or your consent:

-we would have to exclude you from the session or run an individual session

-we might not be able to use what you tell us as part of the NDIS Review.
+we will not be able to use what you tell us as part of our report to the NDIS Review.

-If you choose to share your story with the NDIS Review we may make it public, but only if you tell us we can.
-You can let us know what personal information you do not want us to share.

 If you are a carer or family member you may also tell us personal information about another person such as an NDIS participant that you support.
 If you do this, you must ask for permission from that person to share their story.
 If you do not get permission, we might not be able to use the information you tell us.